 This is a tricky subject to discuss.
 While there are many opinions out on the internet, you need to make sure you consult someone who has experience.
 First and foremost we recommend you contact your veterinarian to verify the diet you are feeding your fox will work.

 That being said, we have been pet trainers, veterinary technicians, and have worked with many many foxes and exotic animals from tigers to flying squirrels.
 While foxes are omnivorous, they will choose meaty foods over herbivorous foods any day.
 Some feed their foxes raw diets, which is fine if you know what you are doing, and some feed a mixture of cooked foods, fruits and veggies, and dry food, which also is fine (and makes their feces and urine smell less).

 Foxes should NEVER EVER be fed a vegetarian or vegan diet.
-This will lead to liver, kidney, and heart failure.
-While the fox might seem healthy, over time the organs start to fail and they may not even show symptoms for years until the damage is irreversible and it is too late.
+This will lead to liver, kidney, and heart failure, fast.
+While the fox might seem healthy, foxes are experts at masking symptoms, and over time the organs start to fail and they may not even show symptoms for years until the damage is irreversible and it is too late.
 They will die a painful death.
 If you want a pet that eats vegetarian or vegan foods, get a hamster or a bunny.
 All foxes, even if given a dry food, need high taurine in their diet, an essential amino acid, to help with their reflective retina called the tapetum in their eyes like cats have.
 This helps them see in the dark at night, since most foxes are nocturnal.

 Our other tabs show what each fox would eat in the wild, so depending on what species you get, you should try to match it as best you can what they would be eating.